-Student organizations in the School of Applied Sciences, Technology and Education are preparatory clubs focused on strengthening students' abilities and work experience for specific career opportunities.
-Students participate in skill building activities, socialize with students who share career interests, become involved with service projects and network with potential employers.
+Student organizations in the School of Applied Sciences, Technology and Education are preparatory clubs focused on strengthening student's abilities and work experience for specific career opportunities.
+In ASTE clubs, students participate in skill building activities, socialize with students who share career interests, become involved with service projects and network with potential employers.

 Collegiate FFA provides professional development opportunities to help students gain an edge in today’s job market.
 USU Collegiate FFA members serve the campus community, agricultural industry, the agricultural education profession and the FFA at the local, state, and national levels.
 All majors welcome!